-The Organization has an investment policy authorized by the Board of Directors that provides guidance and oversight for the management of cash and cash equivalents, and investments.
+The Organization has an investment management and oversight policy authorized by the Board of Directors that provides governance and guidance on the management of cash and cash equivalents, and investments.
 The policy provides that the Organization maintain an adequate level of cash to meet on-going operational requirements.
 In addition, the policy sets forth the structure for investment of excess cash based on the financial needs of the Organization, the time horizon of those needs and the Board of Directors' investment philosophy.

-The Board of Directors of the Organization has designated a strategic operating reserve fund ("Strategic Reserves") to ensure the long-term stability of the mission, programs, and ongoing operations of the Organization.
+The Board of Directors of the Organization has designated a Strategic Operating Reserve Fund ("Strategic Reserves") to ensure the long-term sustainability of the mission, programs, and ongoing operations of the Organization.
 The Strategic Reserves are intended to provide an internal source of funds for situations such as a sudden increase in expenses, one-time unbudgeted expenses, unanticipated loss in funding, or uninsured losses.
 The Strategic Reserves may also be used for one-time, non-recurring expenses that will build long-term capacity, such as staff development, research and development or investment in technology and infrastructure.
-The Board of Directors is required to approve any request for use of the fund and authorize any transfer from the fund.
-The Strategic Reserves target minimum is equal to six months of average annual operating costs and the target maximum is equal to twelve months of average annual operating costs.
-Average monthly operating costs do not include depreciation, in-kind and other non-cash expenses, one-time or unusual expenditures or capital purchases.
+The Board of Directors is required to approve any request for use of the Strategic Reserves.
+The Strategic Reserves target minimum is equal to six months of average annual operating costs and the target maximum is equal to twelve months of average annual operating costs do not include depreciation, in-kind and other non-cash expenses, one-time or unusual expenditures or capital purchases.